abhishek-kumar-code/Redfish_Public/Specification.md

 The [type](#property-types) attribute may specify a collection of [primitive](#primitive-types), [structured](#structured-types) or [enumeration](#enums) types.

-The value of the type attribute for a collection-valued property is of the form:
+The value of the type attribute for a collection-valued property is in the format:

  Collection(*NamespaceQualifiedTypeName*)